lequeso/awesomeincu-2015/_notes/weekofcode-hw.md

 ### What you’ll do this week

-* Understand to Computer Science concepts
+* Understand basic Computer Science concepts
-* Write code in JavaScript, C++, C#, HTML, and CSS
+* Write code in C++, C#, HTML, CSS, and JavaScript
 * Build Hardware Projects with Arduino
 * Design and Publish your own Website
 * Create your own Video Game with Unity 3D
 * Receive 1-on-1 support from our instructional team
-* Share a project presentation to peers & parents
+* Share a project presentation with peers & parents

 ### Prerequisites